 The new European Travel Information and Authorisation System was first proposed in 2016 with the intention of strengthening travel security to Europe and the Schengen area from countries that currently require no visa for such travel.
 Ranging from Albania to Venezuela, there are currently 60 countries that are not in the European Union but whose citizens can travel freely to and within Europe without a visa.
 This means that citizens of these countries presently require just a valid passport to visit Europe and background information on these visitors is minimal or non-existent.

 With ETIAS, intending visitors will have to complete a detailed online form and provide personal information, including criminal records and visits to world conflict areas, to apply for ETIAS approval to travel to Europe.
 ETIAS applications are checked through numerous databases, including Interpol and Europol, before approval.
-Once an application is approved, the ETIAS is electronically attached to the applicant’s passport and is valid for five years or until the passport expires.
+Once an application is approved, the ETIAS is electronically attached to the applicant’s passport and is valid for three years or until the passport expires.

 The Schengen Visa

 The Schengen area is often confused with the European Union but there is a significant difference between the two.
 There are 26 countries belonging to the Schengen area and most all of these are also members of the European Union.
 Five exceptions are:

 These six are European Union members but not part of the Schengen area group although Bulgaria and Romania are in the process of joining.